Stefan Hedlund

 Stefan Peter Hedlund (born 20 December 1953) is a Swedish academic, an expert on Soviet and Communist studies/Russian studies, and Professor of East European Studies at Uppsala University (since 1990).
 Currently he is also Research Director at UCRS Centre for Russian and Eurasian Studies.
 He has published extensively on the Soviet economic system, Russian economic reform and the attempted transition to democracy and market economy.

-He earned his PhD in economics at Lund University in 1983, where he served as Lecturer of Economics from 1978.
-After a short stint as a Senior Analyst at the Bureau of Soviet and East European Affairs in 1983, he was a research fellow at the Department of Economics at Lund University, until being appointed Assistant Professor of Soviet and East European Studies at Uppsala University in 1984.
-He was an Assistant and Associate Professor of Economics at Lund University 1985-1990, and became Professor of Soviet and East European Studies at Uppsala University in 1990.
+He earned his PhD in economics at Lund University in 1983, where he served as lecturer of economics from 1978.
+After a short stint as a Senior Analyst at the Bureau of Soviet and East European Affairs in 1983, he was a research fellow at the Department of Economics at Lund University, until being appointed assistant professor of Soviet and East European Studies at Uppsala University in 1984.
+He was an Assistant and associate professor of economics at Lund University 1985–1990, and became Professor of Soviet and East European Studies at Uppsala University in 1990.
 Stefan Hedlund had fellowships at Davis Centre for Russian and Eurasian Studies (Harvard University), Slavic Research Center (Hokkaido University) and Stanford University.

-He also writes for World Review.
+He also writes for World Review and Prince Michael of Liechtenstein's Geopolitical Intelligence Services AG.